tyson-nw/Neosys/database/sources/SRD/SRD.md

 You can move up to your speed.

 ##### Dodge
-You have advantage on all [[#React]] rolls until your next turn.
+You have Edge on all [[#React]] rolls until your next turn.

 ##### Grab
 You make a [[#Strength]]+[[#Athletics]] roll to give the target creature the [[#grappled]] condition.
 A creature can roll their [[#Strength]]+[[#Athletics]] or [[#Strength]]+[[#Dexterity]] against the grabbing creature's [[#Strength]]+[[#Athletics]] to escape the grab.

 ##### Help
 While adjacent to a foe threatened by an ally, you can help that ally hit easier.
-You grant that ally [[#Advantage]] on their next attack and [[#Expose]] the enemy until the beginning of your next turn.
+You grant that ally [[#Edge]] on their next attack and [[#Expose]] the enemy until the beginning of your next turn.

 ##### Hide
 While in full cover and the creature makes a [[#Wits]]+[[#Stealth]] check against the enemy creatures then moves at least half of their movement they become [[#Hidden]].
 The hidden creature can move out of Full Cover and their position not be noticed until the beginning of the enemy creature's turn, or until the hidden creature deals damage or casts a spell.